8 Top PSLE English Composition Tips by Top English Tutors

 English Composition, also known as PSLE English Paper 1, is probably one of the most challenging components students will have to go through in PSLE English.
 According to the SEAB Syllabus for English Language, its weightage is 27.5%, consisting of 2 components – Situational (15 marks) and Continuous (40 marks) Writing.
 For Situational Writing, students must write a short functional piece (e.g., letter, email, report) to suit the purpose, audience, and context of a given situation.
 In addition, Continuous Writing requires students to write a composition of at least 150 words in continuous prose on a given topic.
 Three pictures will be provided on the topic offering different angles of interpretation.
 Candidates may also come up with their own interpretation of the topic.
 The thought of having to write a sheer amount of words to how daunting the marking scheme seems makes it somewhat off-putting for the students and parents.

 This article will provide you with 8 tips on how your child can improve their English Composition Writing and ace their PSLE English.
+For more guided and targeted help, it might be more useful to engage English Tuition or PSLE English Tuition with MindFlex!

 Tip #1: Make An Outline of Your English Composition